SlavaZSU/Test_Victor/README.md

 - In *Administration > Extensions* install `2.0.0` to the previously installed E-Signature extension `1.0.3`.

-скріншот-Administration Extensions
+скріншот-Administration-Extensions

-- In *Administration > Entity Manager > Your_entity_name* delete the field of type `eSignature` that was created in E-Signature extension `1.0.3`.
+- In *Administration > Entity Manager > Your_entity_name* delete the field with `eSignature` type that was created in E-Signature extension `1.0.3`.

-скріншот-Administration Entity Manager Your_entity_name
+скріншот-Administration-Entity-Manager-Your_entity_name-Fields-Remove-eSignature

-- Create a field of type `E-Signature` with the same **name** as in the previous point.
+- Create a field with `E-Signature` type with the same **name** as in the previous point.

-скріншот-3
+screenhot-Administration-Entity-Manager-Document-Fields-E-Signature

 Additionally, in the previously created PDF Template for your entity, you can replace the old ***Placeholder*** from: